-The National School of Surveying was initially an outgrowth of the Otago School of Mines in 1963 under the leadership of Associate Professor John Mackie, who retired as Professor in 1978 and is now an Emeritus Professor of the University of Otago.
+The National School of Surveying was initially an outgrowth of the Otago School of Mines in 1963 under the leadership of Associate Professor John Mackie, who retired as an Emeritus Professor in 1978.
 At its inception, the School was known as the Department of Survey.
 This name remained unchanged for 38 years until 2001 when it was rebranded by the University as the National School of Surveying, with the Head of Department appointed as Dean.

 In its early years the Department of Surveying admitted 30 students annually to an intermediate year of study followed by two further professional years.
 Graduates attained a Diploma of Land Surveying (DipSurv).
 A BSc option was introduced in 1968 with additional papers required in pure and applied mathematics.